JackClarkeUottawa/RoomMateNotificationSystem/README.md

 1 break

 Functions todo:
-- [ ] Save array to csv
+- [x] Save array to csv
-- [ ] import information from csv
+- [x] import information from csv
-- [ ] main function that modifies the csv and returns the new values
+- [x] main function that modifies the csv and returns the new values
-- [ ] date check function
+- [x] date check function
 - [x] send text message
 - [ ] set up server
 - [ ] (Optional) add a message for garbage
+- [ ] Make main Function